The Space Law Review: Australia

 The Rules,36 which contain the specific details of these insurance requirements, provide that the amount of insurance required is the lower of the specified amount of A$100 million (except for an overseas payload permit or return authorisation, which specifies an amount of A$0) or the amount that is calculated according to the maximum probable loss (MPL) methodology.
 The MPL methodology is published in a document that is available on the Department of Industry, Innovation and Science's website.37

 The other means through which an applicant can satisfy the insurance and financial requirements under the Launches and Returns Act is by showing that it has direct financial responsibility for an amount that is not less than the specified insurance amounts referred to above.
-This requires it to demonstrate that it has sufficient available assets or is otherwise able to meet any liability that it may incur in the course of conducting its space activities.
+This requires it to demonstrate that it has sufficient available assets or is otherwise able to meet any liability that it may incur when conducting space activities.

 iv Space Debris Mitigation Guidelines

-Each application for a launch permit or an overseas payload permit must contain a debris mitigation strategy.
-This is a new feature of the Launches and Returns Act that reflects Australia's commitment to contribute to international efforts to limit space debris.
+The Launches and Returns Act requires that each application for a launch permit or an overseas payload permit must contain a debris mitigation strategy, which reflects Australia's commitment to international efforts to limit space debris.

 v National security requirements

-Australia's national security is one of the key themes underpinning the operation of the Launches and Returns Act.
-It is one of the factors that must be taken into account each time the Minister considers a licence, permit or authorisation application (i.e., reasons relevant to Australia's security, defence or international relations).
+Australia's national security is one of the themes underpinning the operation of the Launches and Returns Act.
+It is one of the factors that must be considered each time the Minister considers a licence, permit or authorisation application (i.e., reasons relevant to Australia's security, defence or international relations).

 vi Safety requirements

-A key safety mechanism under the Launches and Returns Act is the Launch Safety Officer (LSO).
-The LSO is responsible for ensuring that certain processes and procedures are correctly followed in relation to the conduct of space activities to mitigate the risks of injury to persons and damage to property.
+A critical safety mechanism under the Launches and Returns Act is the Launch Safety Officer (LSO).
+The LSO is responsible for ensuring that processes and procedures are correctly followed in relation to the conduct of space activities to mitigate the risks of injury to persons and damage to property.

-The Launches and Returns Act extends the functions and powers of the LSO to cover not only launch activities, but also return activities.
-It requires the LSO to issue certain notices in respect of launch and return activities, and empowers the LSO to issue written directions to licence and permit holders where appropriate to do so.
+The Launches and Returns Act extends the functions and powers of the LSO to cover not only launch activities but also return activities.
+It requires the LSO to issue notices in respect of launch and return activities and empowers the LSO to issue written directions to licence and permit holders where appropriate to do so.
 Penalties apply for a failure to comply with a direction issued by the LSO.

 vii Monitoring and enforcement requirements

-Penalties for non-compliance have increased significantly under the Launches and Returns Act (see subsection i, 'Launch permit' and 'High-power rocket permit').
+Penalties for non-compliance have increased significantly under the Launches and Returns Act (see Section II.i, 'Launch permit' and 'High-power rocket permit').

 viii Dispute resolution mechanisms